 The MCC is the CAMPO administered committee borne out of the 2018 Coordinated Public Transit- Human Service Transportation Plan.
 The Plan sets the regional priorities for transportation investments and initiatives for human services and public transit coordination for seniors, disabled and low-income persons.
 Given the complexity of our regional transportation system and the type of mobility management program that may be required to be implemented, the MCC members recommended to the CAMPO Board to hire a consultant with mobility management expertise to assist the committee members with the short-term goal of developing and implementing a mobility management program.
-The notice to proceed for the Mobility Management Program Implementation Study (MMPIS) was issued to the firm of Nelson Nygaard on August 11th.
+The notice to proceed for the Mobility Management Program Implementation Study (MMPIS) was issued to the firm of Nelson Nygaard with P3 on August 11, 2021.

-The MCC working group/sub-committees met last on March 4th (CT) and November 3rd (ADA) to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
-Given various agencies staffing shortages and workloads, multiple federal Triennial Reviews and pending MMIS work, the ADA subcommittee Chair/Vice Chair with CAMPO concurrence paused the ADA subcommittee meetings.
-During the subcommittee hiatus, CAMPO staff continued the work to address overlap or duplication of work with the MMIS consultant.
-CAMPO staff is coordinating MMIS and MCC work including the remaining short-term ADA recommendations yet to be completed.
+The MCC monthly sub-committees met last on July 3rd.
+The committee members continued to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
+CAMPO staff is coordinating the MMIS and MCC work.

-The CT subcommittee Chair/members are also working directly with the MMIS consultants to develop the regional mobility program.
-A subset of the CT committee met in late February to determine if a potential Social Pinpoint platform pilot program to improve communication and data exchange between the human service agencies and the transit providers is doable.
-New human service agency members are joining the MCC CT subcommittee.
-Committee members are participating in activities and progress on the State's NEMT program.
-In the coming months, there will be continued close coordination with the MMIP study project team/consultant and the MCC, coordinating the work including developing the structure for the mobility management program and obtaining leadership guidance on the mobility management study's direction.
-Next subcommittee working meetings are scheduled for Friday, May 8th to continue this work.
+The CT subcommittee Chair/members are working directly with the MMIS consultants to develop the regional mobility program.
+A subset of the CT committee met in late February to determine if a potential Social Pinpoint platform pilot program to improve communication and determine if a new data exchange between the human service agencies and the transit providers is doable.
+New human service agency members and advocates for the disabled and low-income populations are joining the MCC CT subcommittee.
+Members are sharing Information to help coordinate services and to improve communication and service operations.
+Committee members are also working with NCPTA, NC DOT, service brokers and participating in activities to improve the State's NEMT program.
+In the coming months, there will be continued close coordination with the study project team/consultant and the MCC, coordinating the work seeking Boards/leadership input on the mobility management study's direction.
+The sub-committees are completing the development of the implementation schedule for the 2023 mid-term coordinated plan goals.
+Next subcommittee working meetings are scheduled for Friday, August 3rd.